Monday, June 29, 2009

 Monday, June 8, 2009

-My friend Candy saw the instructions for this cake at the Taste of Home website.
-She made the cake for her daughter's birthday.
+I saw the instructions for this cake at the Taste of Home website.
+This cake was made for my friend's daughter.
 Look at how cute it turned out!
-She made hers smaller by using 1 cake mix and a 9x13 pan.
+It can be made smaller by using 1 cake mix and a 9x13 pan.

 -2 packages (18-1/4 ounces each) cake mix of your choice